-With the craziness of the holidays, I not only forgot to post our Missouri meal of Cashew Chicken—eaten back in the end of October—I forgot we even had the meal.
-Not that it wasn’t good—it was actually a two thumbs up meal—it was just shoved in the back of my mind while things like apple and pumpkin season, year end book challenges, and Christmas stress basically took over my blog and my life.
+With the craziness of the holidays, I not only forgot to post our Missouri meal of Cashew Chicken—eaten back in the end of October—I forgot we even <![CDATA[With the craziness of the holidays, I not only forgot to post our Missouri meal of Cashew Chicken---eaten back in the end of October---I forgot we even apple and pumpkin season, year end book challenges, and Christmas stress basically took over my blog and my life.

 Why Cashew Chicken for Missouri????

 A little known fact…Springfield Missouri is the cashew chicken capital of the United States.
 In Springfield in 1963, a man named David Leong invented Springfield-style Cashew Chicken.
 He initially created the dish at the Grove Supper Club by combining traditional Cantonese cooking with some Ozark flavor.

 The result was what would be known as Springfield-style Cashew Chicken which was so popular he opened Leong’s Tea House.
 This version is not to be confused with regular cashew chicken which is not deep fried, but stir fried instead.

 Needless to say, I breathed a sigh of relief when I realized we didn’t need to have any Ozark style squirrel potpie or roasted possum or fried catfish or anything like that for our Missouri meal.
 We could have cashew chicken—a meal no one in the house would refuse.

 First, the Sauce